tcrosen/twitter-bootstrap-typeahead/README.md

 		source: mySource
 	});

+Or using a remote data source:

+    $('#myElement').typeahead({
+        ajax: '/path/to/mySource'
+    });

-Working examples are included in this project.
+Examples demonstrating various options are included in this project under the `/demo` folder

-Why did you change so much from v1.0 of your plugin?
+Why did you change so much from v1.0 to v1.1?
 -----------------
 I found certain things to be redundant, like having separate sort and display properties.
 I can't think of a reasonable scenerio where you would be sorting based on something different than what you are displaying.